Things To Do

 Ensure a smooth experience

-Tipping is not common in Japan and can even be considered rude.
-Exceptional service is included in the price.
+Tipping is not customary in Japan and can sometimes cause confusion; excellent service is included in the price.
+For tours or guides, a small gift or polite thanks is preferred over cash.

 Payment Methods